nekevss/Dummy-release-test/README.md

 This one errored out because I accidentally left commas after "stable" in the Rust version and I foolishly tried to commit --amend it, but that's not a good idea with tags.

+## v0.0.6

+There's an issue with the files being downloaded from the download action and how they are being handled by the release-action.

+Both appear to recommend to tar the files, so let's see if that works.